GULibrarySandbox/advanced-data-wrangle-old/index.md

 Working with data previously cleaned in [Introduction to Data wrangling with OpenRefine workshop](https://griffithunilibrary.github.io/intro-data-wrangle/), learn to:

 - extend data with additional variables from other data,
-- visualise geographic locations using Geo.json
-- make an interactive map
+- visualise geographic locations using Geo.json resulting in an interactive map
 - create a webpage to display the geographically visualised data using Github.

 Download the software and dataset, do activities and watch videos to guide you through the lessons.
 The workshop takes around 2 hours to complete.